systemslab/popper-paper/paper/paper.md

 results.
 The execution of the experiment will produce output that is either consumed by a post-processing script, or directly by the scripts that generate an image.

-![A sample workflow a paper reviewer or reader would use to read a Popperized article.
-This article uses (1) Docker/GitHub to store source and deploy code, (2) Ansible/CloudLab to deploy the system on real hardware, and (3) cloud storage systems to store large data files.
-(4) Jupyter/Binder/Latex are then used to visualize and interact with the results post-mortem on the reader's local machine.
-Popper is tool agnostic, so GitHub can be replaced with SVN, Ansible with Puppet, etc.](figures/wflow.png){#fig:review-workflow}

 The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
 An important component of the